Web Design Best Practices - Fleximize

 Statcounter, which tracks internet use across 2.5 million websites, found that 51.3% of pages loaded in October 2016 were from smartphones and tablets – the first time that this had surpassed desktop usage.
 This figure highlights that mobile devices are the only source of internet access for some people, or that they remain the top choice due to ease of use.

-Google announced that, in 2017, it would be prioritizing websites that are mobile-friendly by creating a mobile index and a desktop index, with the former taking priority in search results.
+Google announced that, in 2017, it would be prioritising websites that are mobile-friendly by creating a mobile index and a desktop index, with the former taking priority in search results.
 With Google now focusing heavily on showing search results that provide customers with the best user experience, businesses can no longer afford to have a non-responsive website.

 Put simply, a website that’s built using responsive web design (RWD) principals will automatically alter depending on how the user is viewing it.
 This means it will adjust between mobile, tablet, laptop and PC screens, changing the structure of your website in order to provide the user with the best experience on the screen they are using.